Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 - **Driver**: Hands on the wheel, feet on the pedals, head in the game.
 You can feel the momentum of your rig.
 Your seat connects you to the chassis, to the suspension, to the wheels, to the ground.
 Every stone, bump, and patch of loose soil translates to micro-corrections in the steering.
 - **Spotter**: Crawling up on the roof, binoculars dangling off your belt.
 Swinging around the hull checking for damage and intruders.
 Smelling the fumes blown your way by the wind and figuring out what kinds of vehicle are up ahead.
 You sniff out opportunities and dangers alike.
-- **Machinist**: Deep in the guts of the rig, metal, fuel and oil churn away relentlessly.
+- **Gearsmith**: Deep in the guts of the rig, metal, fuel and oil churn away relentlessly.
 To most, it's a dirty cacophony, but to you, this is an orchestra, and you're the maestro.
 You know how to push the engine to its limits.
 Its *actual* limits, not the ones written in the manual.
 - **Wrench**: You make broken things fixed and fixed things broken.
 "Tool" kit in hand, you dash around the rig mending damage and fighting off intruders.
 Occasionally, you might even hop onto your pursuers' rigs for some light sabotage and intimidation.

 *(Decide together who does what, write it down, and tag it with **Job**.)*